simonescaccia/IoTProject/Design.md

 The ESP32 manages the different sensors and actuators in the infrastructure and exchanges messages with the other microcontrollers and with the cloud.
 The main technical issue is that the device will be attached to every object of interest and thus should be battery powered:

 * CHIEF is connected to a power cord and does not have energy problems
-* FORK and BRANCH wakes up rarely and only when a test is needed, so it has a small duty cicle
+* FORK and BRANCH wakes up only when a test is needed, so we modulated a proper duty cicle in order to provide a longer battery lifetime

 ### LoRa